Evil Dead II: Plot

-The four new arrivals listen to the rest of Knowby's recording, detailing how his wife Henrietta was possessed by the Kandarian Demon, and that he killed her and buried her in the cellar.
-Henrietta, now a deadite, possesses Ed; Ash dismembers him with an axe.
-Bobby Joe tries to escape, but demonically possessed trees attack and drag her to her death.
-Annie translates two of the Necronomicon's pages before Jake turns on them and throws the pages into the cellar, forcing them at gunpoint to find Bobby Joe.
-Ash becomes possessed once again and attacks Jake.
-Annie retreats to the cabin and accidentally stabs Jake (mistaking him for the possessed Ash) before Henrietta kills him.
+The four new arrivals listen to the rest of the tape recording, where Knowby explains that he killed his wife Henrietta after she was possessed by the Kandarian Demon, then buried her in the cellar.
+The deadite Henrietta bursts from her grave and possesses Ed, whom Ash, now freed from the cellar, dismembers with an axe.
+Bobby Joe flees through the woods when Ash's severed hand latches onto hers, but demonically possessed trees drag her to her death.
+Annie translates two of the Necronomicon's pages, which portray a fabled hero with a blade for a hand and detail a ritual that will make the evil take physical form and then open a portal through which it may be banished.
+Before they can perform the ritual, Jake turns on them and throws the pages into the cellar, forcing them at gunpoint to locate Bobby Joe.
+In the woods, Ash becomes possessed once more and attacks Jake.
+Annie retreats to the cabin and accidentally stabs Jake with a Kandarian dagger, mistaking him for the possessed Ash, before Henrietta kills him.
 Deadite Ash tries to kill Annie, but returns to his normal self upon seeing Linda's necklace.

 With Annie's help, Ash modifies the chainsaw, attaches it to the stump of his right arm, and cuts the shotgun's barrel.
 After finding the missing pages of the Necronomicon in the cellar, Ash kills Henrietta.
-The trees outside begin to destroy the cabin.
-Annie reveals that she has only read the first half of the incantation and attempts to finish the second half.
-As she reads it, Ash's severed hand uses a Kandarian dagger to stab her in the back.
-She manages to complete the incantation before succumbing to her wound.
-The incantation opens up a whirling temporal vortex which not only draws in the demon, but also Ash and his Oldsmobile Delta 88.
+Annie starts reciting the incantation, which makes the demon physically manifest and attack Ash.
+As she attempts to finish the incantation, Ash's severed hand stabs her in the back.
+Annie completes the ritual with her dying breath, opening up a whirling temporal vortex which sucks in not only the demon, but also Ash and his Oldsmobile Delta 88.

 Ash and his Oldsmobile land in the Middle Ages.
-A group of knights confront him and initially mistake him for a deadite, but are quickly distracted when a real harpy-like deadite appears.
-Ash blasts it with his shotgun and they hail him as a hero who has come to save them, causing him to break down and scream in anguish.
+A group of knights confront him and initially mistake him for a deadite, but when a harpy-like Deadite appears and Ash blasts it with his shotgun, they hail him as their champion.
+Realizing that he is the hero prophesied in the book, Ash breaks down and screams in dismay.